block42-blockchain-company/thornode-telegram-bot/README.md

  `variables-testnet.env` file and set:

 - `TELEGRAM_BOT_TOKEN` to your Telegram Bot Token obtained from BotFather.
+- `ALLOWED_USER_IDS` to a list of Telegram User IDs that are permitted to access the Bot.
+Set it to `ALL` to make it available to everybody.
 - `NETWORK_TYPE` to either `TESTNET` or `CHAOSNET`.
 - `BINANCE_NODE_IPS` to a list of Binance Node IPs with ports you want to monitor.
 Leave it empty or remove it to not monitor any Binance Node.
 - `ETHEREUM_NODE_IPS` to a list of Ethereum Node IPs with ports you want to monitor.
 Leave it empty or remove it to not monitor any Ethereum Node.
-- `ALLOWED_USER_IDS` to a list of Telegram User IDs that are permitted to access the Bot.
-Set it to `ALL` to make it available to everybody.
 - `BITCOIN_NODE_IPS` to a list of Bitcoin Node addresses you want to monitor.
 Bitcoin [json-rpc API](https://en.bitcoin.it/wiki/API_reference_(JSON-RPC))
 requires authentication, so the format is `username:password@ip:port`.
 Leave it empty or remove it to not monitor any Bitcoin Node.
+- `BITCOIN_CASH_NODE_IPS` to a list of BitcoinCash Node addresses you want to monitor.
+Configure as in BITCOIN_NODE_IPS.
+- `LITECOIN_NODE_IPS` to a list of Litecoin Node addresses you want to monitor.
+Configure as in BITCOIN_NODE_IPS.

 ### Kubernetes (K8s)